adwaitnd/adwaitnd.github.io/_posts/2018-11-25-working-with-docker-containers.md

 I checked available images with `docker search gnuradio` and found `marcelmaatkamp/gnuradio` to be a promising option 1.

+## What finally worked

+    docker run -e DISPLAY=host.docker.internal:0 --entrypoint gnuradio-companion -it marcelmaatkamp/gnuradio

+*Notes:*

+- The -t flag is not necessarily required but gives GNURadio debugging outputs

 ## Check which docker images are installed
     docker images